theintern/intern/docs/configuration.md

 By default, intern will try to load a file named `intern.json` from the project base directory.
 This file can be specified by passing a `config` property to the Node or browser runners.

+A child config can be selected by adding `@<child>` to the config file name.
+For example, to load a child config named “ci” from the default config file, you could run:

+    $ node_modules/.bin/intern config=@ci

+To load a config named “remote” from a config file named “intern-local.json”, run:

+    $ node_modules/.bin/intern config=intern-local.json@remote

 ### Environment variable